pokepark/PokemonRaidBot/README.md

+# PokemonRaidBot

-# About
+## About

-Telegram bot for organizing raids in Pokemon Go.
+Telegram webhook bot for organizing raids in Pokemon Go.
 Developers are welcome to join https://t.me/PokemonBotSupport

-# Screenshots
+## Screenshots

-#### Example raid poll with the ex-raid notice:
+### Example raid poll with the ex-raid notice:
 ![Example raid poll](/screens/raid-poll-example-with-ex-raid-message.png?raw=true "Example raid poll")

 #### Example raid poll showing the users teams & levels (if they've set it), status (late, cancel and done), attend times and preferred pokemons (if raid boss is still a raid egg) the users voted for: